isaac-s/circleci-docs/jekyll/_cci2/using-orbs.md

 - minor
 - patch

 Orb authors should adhere to semantic versioning.
 Within config.yml, you may specify wildcard version ranges to resolve orbs.
-You may also use the special string volatile to pull in whatever the highest version number is at time your build runs.
+You may also use the special string `volatile` to pull in whatever the highest version number is at time your build runs.

-For example, when mynamespace/some-orb@8.2.0 exists, and mynamespace/some-orb@8.1.24 and mynamespace/some-orb@8.0.56 are published after 8.2.0, volatile will still refer to mynamespace/some-orb@8.2.0 as the highest semantic version.
+For example, when `mynamespace/some-orb@8.2.0` exists, and `mynamespace/some-orb@8.1.24` and `mynamespace/some-orb@8.0.56` are published after `8.2.0`, `volatile` will still refer to `mynamespace/some-orb@8.2.0` as the highest semantic version.

 Examples of orb version declarations and their meaning:

-* circleci/python@volatile - use the highest version of the Python orb in the registry at the time a build is triggered.
+* `circleci/python@volatile` - use the highest version of the Python orb in the registry at the time a build is triggered.
 This is likely the most recently published and least stable Python orb.
-* circleci/python@2 - use the latest version of version 2.x.y of the Python orb.
+* `circleci/python@2` - use the latest version of version 2.x.y of the Python orb.
-* circleci/python@2.4 - use the latest version of version 2.4.x of the Python orb.
+* `circleci/python@2.4` - use the latest version of version 2.4.x of the Python orb.
-* circleci/python@3.1.4 - use exactly version 3.1.4 of the Python orb.
+* `circleci/python@3.1.4` - use exactly version 3.1.4 of the Python orb.

 ## Orb Versions (Development vs. Production)